senthilkumarpstnj/Tamil-end-to-end-speech-synthesis/README.md

 # Tacotron

-An implementation of Tacotron speech synthesis in TensorFlow.
+An implementation of Tacotron speech synthesis in TensorFlow for Tamil Language.

 ### Audio Samples